 Hong Kong is a well known foodies paradise.
-It has 61 restaurants with one Michelin star or more and most certainly the greatest concentration in the world, given the size of the city.
-Looking past the flashy accolades, there are the restaurants that reflect the wide regional and ethnic cuisines of China, the district wet markets and cooked food centres and a surprisingly small amount of street food.
+It has 61 restaurants with one Michelin star or more.
+Certainly the greatest concentration in the world, given the size of the city.
+Looking past the flashy accolades, there are the restaurants that reflect the wide regional and ethnic cuisines of China.
+This includes the district wet markets and cooked food centres and a surprisingly small amount of street food.

-There are also the ‘Chiu Chow’ restaurants that serve the food of Chaozhou in Guandong (Canton) province, of which Hong Kong is a part.
-They feature food of this coastal town including fish, oysters (oyster omelets are world renown), duck and crab.
+There are also the ‘Chiu Chow’ restaurants that serve the food of Chaozhou in Guandong (Canton) province.
+Hong Kong is a part of the province.
+They feature coastal food including fish, oysters (oyster omelets are world renown), duck and crab.
 Chiu Chow (or Teochow) food is often poached, steamed or braised as well as traditional stir frying.
-Australians would be very familiar with this style of cuisine and menu and indeed, when you visit a Chiu Chow restaurant, you could be in any laminex table venue in any China Town across the country.
+Australians would be very familiar with this style of cuisine and menu.
+Indeed, when you visit a Chiu Chow restaurant, you could be in any laminex table cafe in any China Town across the country.

 Tiny Venue, Big Accolades

 Another feature of Chiu Chow cuisine is goose.
 This is a menu item we don’t see a lot of in Australia so we were keen to seek it out.
-It appears the Michelin inspectors felt the same way which is how we found ourselves in a tiny one Michelin starred roast goose joint in the back streets of Central at 11am on a Tuesday morning.
+We found ourselves in a tiny one Michelin starred roast goose joint in the back streets of Central at 11am on a Tuesday morning.
 Despite its fame, Yat Lok Roast Goose is a no nonsense establishment.
 Walls are decorated with menu items written on bright paper, old Christmas decorations and out of date calendars.
 Chopsticks, sauces and condiments are sitting on the table so you can help yourself.
-Yat Lok Roast Goose is well practiced in dealing with wide-eyed Gweilo, offering point and choose picture menus so you have some idea of what you’re ordering.
+Yat Lok Roast Goose is well practiced in dealing with wide-eyed Gweilo.
+They offer point and choose picture menus so you have some idea of what you’re ordering.
 So, just like so many restaurants in any China Town and beyond.

 4 Top Tips – Be Prepared for the Yat Lok Experience